Eugene Drinking Water Quality

 4.5 ppb

-Eugene lead levels are well within safe limits.
+Eugene lead levels are well below the EPA action level.

 Regular testing is still recommended, as lead can enter water through household plumbing.